TekWizely/bash-tpl/README.md

 printf "%s\n" Plain\ text\,\ "$VARIABLE"\,\ "$(echo subshell)"
 ```

+##### Supports Includes

+Templates can include other templates, making it easy to organize your templates as smaller, reusable components.

+*NOTE:* Bash-TPL's smart indentation tracking &amp; correction even works across included templates !

+The indentation of the `include` statement dictates the base indentation of the included file.

+See [INCLUDE directive](#include) for more information.

 ##### Configurable Delimiters

 Bash-TPL's default delimiters _should_ accommodate most text file formats without conflict.

 But if you do run into conflicts, or if you just prefer a different style, the delimiters are fully configurable.

+You can even modify delimiters mid-template !

+See  [Customizing Delimiters](#customizing-delimiters) for more information.

+*NOTE: Including Templates With Differing Delimiters*

+You can easily include templates that have differing delimiters.

+If the included template doesn't declare its delimiters explicitly (i.e. maybe it relies on the defaults), you can specify the delimiters as part of the include statement.

+See [INCLUDE directive](#include) for more information.

 #### TOC
 - [Template Tags](#template-tags)